h4ck3rm1k3/db-docs/mongo/index.md

     }
   }

-  // Inserting some rows into the "birthdays" table.
+  // Inserting some rows into the "birthday" table.

   birthdayCollection.Append(Birthday{
     Name: "Hayao Miyazaki",